yollysparks/SignatureApp/README.md

-#                                              My SignatureApp

    #                                             Canvas.

-In a simple layman language, a canvas is like a blank place like a blank paper /material where someone can write/paint on.
+In a simple layman's language, a canvas is like a blank place like a blank paper /material where someone can write/paint on.
  A Canvas works for you as a pretense, or interface, to the actual surface upon which your graphics will be drawn — it holds all of your "draw" calls.
 Via the Canvas, your drawing is actually performed upon an underlying Bitmap, which is placed into the window.
 To draw something, you need 4 basic components:

 •	A canvas object.
 Very simplified, a Canvas is a logical 2D drawing surface that provides methods for drawing onto a bitmap.